By Douglas Fox

-“I think that with climate change you’re going to be looking at that ,” says Stanley.
-“Those new communities that are moving in could very well be of interest to The Nature Conservancy.”
+“I think that with climate change you’re going to be looking at that [kind of situation],” says Stanley.
+“Those new communities that are moving in [with climate change] could very well be of interest to The Nature Conservancy.”

 And then there’s the starry-eyed notion of moving species in order to save them one by one—assisted migration à la Torreya Guardians.
 On the surface, it’s impractical and expensive.

 “That said, there may be some incredibly iconic species that people decide this is worthwhile for,” says Lara Hansen, senior climate change scientist for the WWF in Washington, D.C.
 By that, she means the pandas, tigers, and Torreyas of the world, which humans have a history of manipulating in and out of captivity.
 The decision to do so—or not—will be an emotional one.

 For better or worse, we humans have played favorites with species for thousands of years, from our first days of burning forests and scattering the seeds of useful plants.
 Whatever surprises climate change might bring, that long history seems likely to continue.

 For more information on the latest ideas and research about assisted migration: